BDC Hamburger Icon

 Open row

-A positive company culture is an integral part of every organization.
+A positive company culture is important for any organization.
 Working in an environment that encourages growth can increase productivity, collaboration and employee retention.
-This is especially true for an entrepreneurial culture, which inspires workers to take risks and embrace innovation.
+However, many business owners seek to create an entrepreneurial culture that raises the bar by challenging norms and inspiring team members to take risks and innovate.

 Ways to foster a more entrepreneurial culture